 If you are interested in working as a PhD student or postdoc, please send me an email, letting us know what you’re interested in doing and attaching a recent CV.

 Folks interested in pursuing a PhD should check out the University’s Hardiman Scheme for potential funding - I’d be more than happy to help prepare an application if you’re interested in working with us.
-Deadline is February 11th 2022.
+The deadline is early February each year.

-Funding opportunities also exist through the College of Science & Engineering Postgraduate Fellow programme, and also via the University’s Hardiman Scholarship award scheme.
+Funding opportunities also exist through the College of Science & Engineering Postgraduate Fellow programme.
 The Irish Research Council also operates the annual Government of Ireland PhD fellowship award scheme.